isomerpages/moe-firsttoapayohpri/_curriculum/CCE/Sexuality Education (SEd).md

 <ol style="list-style-type:lower-alpha">
 	<li>Support students in managing their physiological, social and emotional changes as they grow up and develop safe and healthy relationships.</li>
 	<li>Guide students to make wise, informed and responsible decisions on sexuality matters.</li>
-	<li>(c)	Help students develop a moral compass and respect for themselves and others by having positive mainstream values and attitudes about sexuality that are premised on the family as the basic unit of society. </li><br>
+	<li>Help students develop a moral compass and respect for themselves and others by having positive mainstream values and attitudes about sexuality that are premised on the family as the basic unit of society. </li><br>
 	</ol>
 	</li><li> The <b>Key Messages</b> of Sexuality Education are:
 		<ol style="list-style-type:lower-alpha">